Why Did China Persecute These Seemingly Peaceful Falun Gong Meditators?

 > Falun Gong in April, 1999 - Newspaper report

-From 19-24 April, practitioners held sit-ins outside the newspaper’s office to request a retraction.
+Between April 19 and 24, practitioners held sit-ins outside the newspaper’s office to request a retraction.
 This was a lawful tactic that had prompted retractions in similar isolated incidents that had arisen elsewhere in China in the late 1990s.

 However, this time the Public Security Bureau of Tianjin dispatched riot police to beat up the Falun Gong practitioners who had come to appeal, resulting in injuries to the practitioners.